OpenTreeOfLife/reference-taxonomy/doc/method/results.md

 We have described the taxonomic and nomenclatural needs of the Open Tree of Life project, and a process for building a taxonomy that meets these needs.
-Now, we present the performance of various stages of the taxonomy build process, and how the resulting taxonomy better meets the needs of the Open Tree.
+Now, we present the performance of various stages of the taxonomy build process, and assess how well the resulting taxonomy meets the needs of the Open Tree.

+[performance?]

 ## Alignment

-The alignment procedure examines every source node.
-The following is a breakdown of the disposition of source nodes, across all sources, as OTT is assembled.
-Explanations of the categories follow.
+As OTT is assembled, the alignment procedure examines every source node, either choosing an alignment target for it in the union taxonomy, or leaving it unaligned.
+The following is a breakdown, by source node, of how it reached its decisions one way or the other, pooled for all sources.

+An explanation of each category follows the table.

 ```
      49  curated alignment
-    105  align to skeleton taxonomy
+    105  align to barrier taxonomy

+Choice between multiple candidates determined using heuristics:
   21584  disjoint divisions
     172  disparate ranks
   25800  by lineage